huggingface/community-events/jax-controlnet-sprint/README.md

     ```

 This should establish an SSH tunnel into the TPU VM!

+> 💡 Note: You are NOT supposed to have access to the Google Cloud console.
+Also, you might not get an invitation link to join the `hf-flax` project.
+But you should still be able to access the TPU VM following the above steps.

 > 💡 Note: The TPU VMs are already attached to persistent storage drives (of 3 TB).
 This will be helpful
 in case your team wants to perform training on a large dataset locally.
 The disk name of the storage drive should also be present in the email you received.
 Follow [this section](https://github.com/huggingface/community-events/tree/main/jax-controlnet-sprint#mount-a-disk) for more details.